BLOG CATEGORIES

 Miata intake dynamometer results results

-We did gain some decent performance in the low end of the power band, but the upper end of the curve follows the path of the
+We did gain some decent performance in the low end of the power band, but the upper end of the curve follows the path of the stock intake system.
+This graph displays an average of several pulls to ensure that each setup produced a consistent output and plot.

 Continue Reading »